cryptocopycats/awesome-cryptokitties-bubble/README.md

 _Benny Giang_: There are some interesting ideas around limiting the supply of kitties that we will explore in 2018.

-**Q: Please let us have a option to recycle / trash worthless kitties in exchange for something**
+**Q: Please let us have an option to recycle / trash worthless kitties in exchange for something.**

 _Benny Giang_: Yup, a "kitty sink" could be useful for the market but there are also various of other viable solutions.